nxsh/Dotfiles/README.md

 - Create ncmpcpp config file in ~/.ncmcpp/config
 - Start mopidy by running: nohup mopidy &
 - ncmpcpp can be launched and used
-  - visualisation with mopidy and mopify-spotify not working as of yey
+  - visualisation with mopidy and mopify-spotify not working as of yet
 ---

 ## Rofi